 B. Summarize main points.

 1. First, we considered Joel’s prophecy regarding the outpouring of the Holy Spirit upon all flesh.
-He wrote: “It shall come to pass afterward, that I will pour out of my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: and also upon the servants and upon the handmaids in those days will I pour out of My Spirit, and they shall prophesy,” Joel 2:28-29.
-Joel and others prophesied of this great event, and the pouring out of the Holy Spirit upon all flesh.
-We have answered the questions set forth by those claiming this prophecy is yet being fulfilled.
+He wrote: “It shall come to pass afterward, that I will pour out of my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: and also, upon the servants and the handmaids in those days will I pour out of My Spirit, and they shall prophesy,” Joel 2:28-29.
+Joel and others prophesied of this great event and the pouring out of the Holy Spirit upon all flesh.
+We have answered the questions set forth by those claiming this prophecy is yet to be fulfilled.

-2. Second, we discussed the prediction of John the Baptists regarding this great event.
+2. Second, we discussed John the Baptist's prediction regarding this great event.
 Matthew wrote of John’s preaching: “I indeed baptize you with water unto repentance: but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost and with fire,” Matthew 3:11.
 John does not identify the recipients of these two baptisms.
-He mentions there will be two baptisms, one of Holy Ghost; and the other of fire.
+He mentions there will be two baptisms, one for the Holy Ghost and the other for fire.
 Most of you in this audience completely understand this declaration.
-This lesson was not preached for you; but, for those who may believe the Holy Ghost baptism is possible or necessary today.
-It was for these loving people we labored, to correctly inform them regarding this baptism.
+This lesson was not preached for you but for those who may believe the Holy Ghost baptism is possible or necessary today.
+We labored for these loving people to inform them regarding this baptism correctly.

-3. Lastly, we investigated the promise of Jesus unto the apostles regarding John’s baptism of water, and their baptism of the Holy Ghost not many days hence, Acts 1:4-5.
-He informed them that: “Ye shall receive power, after that the Holy Ghost comes upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judea, and in Samaria, and unto the uttermost part of the earth,” Acts 1:8.
+3. Lastly, we investigated the promise of Jesus unto the apostles regarding John’s baptism of water and their baptism of the Holy Ghost not many days hence, Acts 1:4-5.
+He informed them that: “Ye shall receive power, after that the Holy Ghost comes upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judea, and Samaria, and unto the uttermost part of the earth,” Acts 1:8.
 This promise was fulfilled on the first Pentecost, after the resurrection and ascension of Jesus Christ into heaven, Acts 1:10-11.
-It was on that day; the Holy Ghost filled and empowered these men to do the work that Jesus now sends them forth to complete.
-We clearly established that only the 12 apostles received this power and the baptism of the Holy Ghost.
-The 120 disciples; or the multitude were not recipients of this promise.
-We allowed the scriptures to speak to the error of those claiming, otherwise.
+On that day, the Holy Ghost filled and empowered these men to do the work that Jesus now sends them forth to complete.
+We established that only the 12 apostles received this power and the baptism of the Holy Ghost.
+The 120 disciples, or the multitude, did not receive this promise.
+We allowed the scriptures to speak to the error of those claiming otherwise.

 1. Matthew Henry's Concise Commentary on the Bible, by Matthew Henry, Christian Classics Ethereal Library, Grand Rapids, MI, 1706.